Tarantula (Marvel Comics): Powers and abilities

-Anton Rodriguez is a great athlete with incredible agility, leaping skills and excellent in hand-to-hand combat.
+Anton Rodriquez is a great athlete with incredible agility, leaping skills and excellent in hand-to-hand combat.
 Additionally, he wears gloves with retractable razor-sharp finger claws and boots with two retractable razor-sharp spikes loaded with drugs that render his victim unconscious, or other harmful or lethal drugs and poisons.
 He is educated in military school, is an excellent hand-to-hand combatant and was skilled in various martial arts, particularly in kickboxing.
 When he was mutated into a giant tarantula-like creature thanks to the Brand Corporation's mutagenic serum, he gained superhuman strength and the ability to adhere to surfaces.
 However, in his final mutation into a human-sized tarantula, while he possessed superhuman strength, his limbs were not structured to enable him to lift (press) weights.
 Just before his death, he developed the ability to generate organic webbing.

 Luis Alvarez had his strength, stamina, agility and reflexes enhanced to peak human levels, thanks to Dr. Karl Mendoza's formula.
-Like Rodriguez, he also wore retractable razor-sharp finger claws in his gloves, and two retractable razor-sharp spikes in his boots anointed with harmful or lethal drugs and poisons.
+Like Rodriquez, he also wore retractable razor-sharp finger claws in his gloves, and two retractable razor-sharp spikes in his boots anointed with harmful or lethal drugs and poisons.
 Also, like his predecessor, he was educated in military school, was an excellent hand-to-hand combatant and was skilled in various martial arts, particularly in kickboxing.

-Maria Vasquez is highly skilled in hand-to-hand combat.
-She is skilled in using the blades on her wrists and the toes of her boots as very effective weapons.
-She is also a skilled detective, capable of observation and forensic investigation, as well as an exceptional marksman who is also skilled in sharpshooting and knife throwing.
+Maria Vasquez uses hand-to-hand combat and the blades on her wrists and the toes of her boots as weapons.
+She is also a detective, capable of observation and forensic investigation, as well as a marksman who uses sharpshooting and knife throwing.

 Other versions

 Ultimate Marvel

-An alternate universe variant of Tarantula from Earth-1610 appears in the Ultimate Marvel universe.
+An alternate universe version of Tarantula from Earth-1610 appears in the Ultimate Marvel imprint.
 This version is a six-armed clone of Spider-Man created by Doctor Octopus.
 He attempts to help Spider-Man and Spider-Woman against his maker, but is killed as a result.

 Earth-1048

-An alternate universe variant of Tarantula from Earth-1048 appears in Spider-Geddon.
+An alternate universe version of Tarantula from Earth-1048 appears in Spider-Geddon.
 This version possesses mechanical spider legs.